 As it turns out, this was not the case.
-Instead, the Overlords explain that this innate fear was actually a “racial premonition.”
+Instead, the Overlords explain that this innate fear was actually a premonition.
 This premonition manifested itself in our fear of demons, through our stories and mythologies.

-Could predictive programming, in reality, be a form of widespread premonition?
-Instead of being the product of malicious government agencies or secret societies, perhaps these apparent “predictions” are actually brief moments of prescience that slip into our books, movies, and television shows.
-Our stories.
-Unintended psychic forecasts.
+Is it possible that these apparent “predictions” are actually brief moments of prescience or premonitions that slip into our books, movies, and television shows?
+Our stories?
+Unintended psychic forecasts?

-Occam’s Razor, on the other hand, would tell us it’s something far less complicated.
+Occam’s Razor would tell us it’s something far less complicated.

 Humans, after all, have an astounding ability to see patterns everywhere, even where there are none.
 This is known as apophenia – of which pareidolia, a phenomena we often hear about when we see “faces” on Mars, is categorized.
-But that, in my opinion, is underwhelming.
+It could just be coincidence.

-It’s a strange world out there.
-What do you believe?
+Whatever the case, it’s a strange world out there.